dslab-epfl/svshi/svshi/documentation/documentation.md

 Let us describe more in-depth these two phases.

 During the first phase, the compiler generates a file containing bindings between physical and prototypical devices.
 The bindings file is a JSON file that contains one object for each application that is installed or that is being installed.
 This object in turn contains one object for each prototypical device used by the application.
 Each of these devices objects contains the name and the type of the device and, more importantly, one integer for each communication object it exposes.
 This integer is an ID that is used to map the communication object to a physical one (each physical communication object has some ID in the `physical_structure.json` file the compiler also produces).
 The developer must fill this file with the corresponding IDs before continuing.
 One important aspect is the compiler's behaviour when generating this bindings file in case some applications are already installed.
-Indeed, it would not make sense to wipe all existing bindings when installing a new application.
+Indeed, it would not make sense to erase all existing bindings when installing a new application.
 However, if the devices installed in the physical installation have changed, it does not make sense to keep potentially stale mappings.
 Therefore, the compiler checks whether the passed physical structure at compile time (i.e., the ETS project file) produces a physical installation identical to the one stored in the currently installed application library or not.
 If the physical structures are identical, currently existing bindings are kept and one or more new objects for the application(s) being installed are added.
 The developer has only to fill the bindings for the applications being installed.
 If the physical structures are different, all bindings are generated from scratch, old IDs are replaced by `-1` and the developer has to fill everything again, even for previously installed applications.

 During the second phase, the compiler uses this bindings file that the developer filled to assign group addresses to physical devices' communication objects.
 Doing so, these group addresses are also assigned to prototypical devices communication objects that are mapped to physical ones.